 Sulfates could be compromising the health of your skin, mouth and hair

 Aside from the facts listed above, this lathering agent tends to deplete skin of moisture by disrupting the delicate acid mantle that protects the skin from injury and upset.
 It also can strip the protective cuticle designed to keep your hair in top shape, causing breakage and roughness.
 Choosing a sulfate free shampoo helps protect the integrity of individual hair strands and keep this protective layer healthy and strong.

 This can diminish the natural shine and vibrance of the hair, while also stripping any coloring or glazing agents if you color or highlight your hair.
 We spend a lot on these coloring services and products, we don’t want to see it stripped away faster!

 Sulfates in oral care products like toothpaste can cause similar dryness and irritation.
 There are plenty of toothpastes, rinses and toothpaste alternatives that are much safer and gentler.
-Your teeth, gums and inner lining of the mouth do not need harsh sufactants to maintain health.
+Your teeth, gums and inner lining of the mouth do not need harsh surfactants to maintain health.
 In fact, you may be doing more damage than good.
 Notice how your mouth feels after brushing, if it feels like it’s burning or sudsing too much, and your mouth feels dry and irritated, consider switching to a sulfate free alternative.

 Preserving moisture inside the mouth while also soothing the delicate lining rather than irritating it with a harsh lathering agent is optimal for oral health.
 There are plenty of more natural options for oral care that do not use SLS, SLES or any of its derivatives, but still get the mouth, teeth and gums squeaky clean.